Android-Academy/2_AC_EnglishDictionary/readme.md

 # English Dictionary

-This app is built while holding the Android Academy for Creative Hub, while creating this simple app we have learned how to use a lot of great techniques.
+This app is built while holding the Android Academy from Creative Hub, while creating this simple app we have learned how to use a lot of great techniques.

 <table>
   <tr>